10 Best Residential Proxies Services and Providers of 2023

 As such, the provider strictly markets the usual white-label tasks such as ad verification, business intelligence, business intelligence, social media automation, and web scraping.
 That said, Infatica retails two types of proxies that you can use for several use cases.
 Namely, residential rotating backconnect proxies and datacenter proxies.

-And like most residential IPs, Infatica’s residential proxies rotate after every hour (60 minutes) – which is undoubtedly longer than normal.
+Infatica’s residential proxies rotate after every hour (60 minutes) – which is undoubtedly longer than normal.
 There is also no option for custom rotation.
 Instead, the provider recommends keeping the IPs for at least 10 minutes prior to rotation.

 - Proxy types: Residential Proxies, Datacenter Proxies